Brewmaster Monk Leveling Guide from 1 to 80 — The War Within (11.2)

 - At Level 46, you unlock

-Celestial Fortune, causing all healing received to heal for 65% more, based on your Critical Strike.
+Celestial Fortune, gaining a chance to increase all healing received by 70%, based on your Critical Strike.

 - At Level 52, you unlock

-Touch of Death Rank 3, which causes it to remove
+Touch of Death Rank 3, which causes it to also remove

 War Mode Talents to Level Up as a Brewmaster Monk

 If you are willing to utilize War Mode, the following PvP talents are recommended during leveling or for other open-world content.
-There may be times where you would like to use other options, and are encouraged to experiment!
+There may be times when you would like to use other options and are encouraged to experiment!
 PvP talents can be freely changed at any time.

 Your first PvP talent slot will unlock at Level 20, your second at Level 30, and the final at Level 40.